Malmesbury branch line: The Badminton line

 At this time the Great Western Railway route from London to South Wales ran from Swindon to the Severn Tunnel via Box.
 The company was spurred by a rival scheme to consider shortening the route, and the South Wales and Bristol Direct Railway, an offshoot of the GWR, was authorised in 1896.
-The route became known as the Badminton Line, and was to leave the old GWR main line at Wootton Bassett and run on a substantially straight alignment to Patchway, where it would join the old route to the Severn Tunnel.
+The route became known as the Badminton Line, and was to leave the old GWR main line at Wootton Bassett (Note: Now Royal Wootton Bassett) and run on a substantially straight alignment to Patchway, where it would join the old route to the Severn Tunnel.
 This new route would come closer to Malmesbury, but not through the town.
 During the ensuing years a number of petitions were presented without success to the GWR by the town authorities, proposing that the new line should run through Malmesbury, or that the branch line should directly connect to it.

 The construction of the new line proceeded and it was fully opened in July 1903.
 There was a station at Little Somerford.
 In anticipation of the opening, to avoid confusion, Somerford station on the Malmesbury branch was renamed Great Somerford from 1 January 1903.
 The new line crossed over the old branch adjacent to the River Avon near Little Somerford.

 In the 1920s and 1930s the GWR had been examining the means by which the operating expenses of branch lines might be reduced, and a proposal was put forward to make the Malmesbury branch join the Badminton line at Little Somerford, instead of Dauntsey on the Chippenham line.
 This was approved, and the main construction work, a connecting link at Little Somerford on a gradient of 1 in 50 up to the Badminton line, started on 9 May 1932.
 On 17 July 1933 the new connection opened and the Dauntsey section was closed; Little Somerford was the junction station for Malmesbury, and Great Somerford station closed.

 The main line stopping service at Little Somerford was sparse – four trains each way daily – but there was a morning through train from Swindon, an afternoon through train from Malmesbury to Wootton Bassett, and an evening round trip to Swindon.
 The Malmesbury branch train used the main line platforms, as no bay was provided.